Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 This may continue to the famous poisoned pawn variation, which may very well have inspired an entire episode of *Monk*.
-Of course in that episode, Adrian Monk (Tony Shalhoub) gets nowhere near being able to play these moves against the villainous chess grandmaster because he's too busy obsessively centering the chess pieces.
+Of course in that episode, Adrian Monk (Tony Shalhoub) gets nowhere near being able to play these moves against the villainous chess grandmaster (David Strathairn), because "the defective detective" is too busy obsessively centering the chess pieces.

 6. Bg5 e6
 7. f4